-Other than above, penalty, if any, levied on conclusion of above matters is currently not ascertainable.
+Other than above:

-Other than above, the Group has certain litigations involving customers and based on the legal advise of in-house legal team, the management believes that no material liability will devolve on the Group in respect of these litigations.
+- a) Penalty, if any, levied on conclusion of above matters is currently not ascertainable. - b) The Company has certain litigations involving customers and based on the legal advise of in-house legal team, the management believes that no material liability will devolve on the Company in respect of these litigations.